 - 1 teaspoon ground cardamom

-- 1–1/4 cups pure maple syrup, dark if available
+- 1 cup pure maple syrup, dark if available

-Mix thoroughly.
-Spread mixture on two rimmed baking sheets in even layers and bake for 45-50 minutes, stirring 3-4 times during the baking, until golden brown and well toasted.
+mixing thoroughly between each.
+Spread mixture on two rimmed baking sheets in even layers and bake for 45-50 minutes, stirring 2-3 times during the baking, until golden brown and well toasted.
 When the granola is dry and lifts off the baking sheet easily, it’s done.

 Serve with chopped dried California apricots, if desired.